How to Do Data Quality Checks in SQL

 This post will cover 9 data quality checks you can perform with SQL.
 You will also learn about Telmai, a high-performance alternative to SQL-based tools that can automate data quality checks with a low-code, no-code interface, and without slowing down your databases.

-- Duplicate Records
+Duplicate Records Check

 First we’ll identify duplicate records in a table.